Prakruthi-G-H/java-project/README.md

 # Java Projects 🚀

-Welcome to my collection of Java mini-projects!
-Each project is built using **Core Java concepts** and can be run directly from the terminal.
-This repository is perfect for beginners looking to understand Java through hands-on examples.
+This repository showcases a collection of Java-based mini projects built using Core Java and Object-Oriented Programming (OOP) concepts.
+These projects demonstrate problem-solving skills, logical thinking, and hands-on experience with real-world scenarios through console-based applications.

 ## 📁 Projects Included